Jia-Zhao1998/BIOL4386_Nucleosome_Occupancy/README.md

 # BIOL4386_Jia_Zhao_Spring2021_Nucleosome_Occupancy
 This is for the course BIOL:4386: Intro to scientific computing in Spring 2021.
-This repository aims at following up C16 Nucleosome Occupancy Project.
+This repository aims at following up C16 Nucleosome Occupancy Project and based on Bin He's repository [C016-Pho4-binding_difference.](https://github.com/binhe-lab/C016-Pho4-binding-difference)

 This project is unpublished and is originally from Dr. Bin He.
 Here is **background, the biological question, the nature of the data, and the type of analyses I plan to perform.**